This page in brief

 Horus is one of the oldest of the Egyptian gods.
 In the beginning he was the god of light in the upper kingdom, but when the two kingdoms were united, he became the national god.
-Horus was the sky god, and so contained the sun and moon, which were seen as his eyes.
-Hence Horus was sometimes symbolised by an eye, but was normally depicted as a falcon or a falcon-headed man.
+Horus was the sky god, and so contained the sun and moon, which were his eyes.
+Hence Horus was sometimes symbolised by an eye, but was mostly depicted as a falcon or a falcon-headed man.
 He was also the god of war and hunting.

 Horus and Jesus